MJGrey/SprayingToolkit/README.md

 **New:**
 Now with a RESTful API and HTTP/2 support!

-### Spindrift 💨
+## Spindrift 💨

 Utility script to convert names to active directory usernames or emails according to a specified format.

 (e.g `Alice Eve` => `CONTOSO\aeve`, `Alice Eve` => `aeve@contoso.com` )

-### Vaporizer 🌬
+## Vaporizer 🌬

-A port of [@OrOneEqualsOne](https://twitter.com/OrOneEqualsOne)'s [GatherContacts](https://github.com/clr2of8/GatherContacts) Burp extension to [mitmproxy](https://mitmproxy.org/) add-on with some improvements.
+A port of [@OrOneEqualsOne](https://twitter.com/OrOneEqualsOne)'s [GatherContacts](https://github.com/clr2of8/GatherContacts) Burp extension to an [mitmproxy](https://mitmproxy.org/) add-on with some improvements.

-Scrapes Google and Bing for LinkedIn profiles, automatically generates emails from the profile names using the specified pattern and performs password sprays in real-time.
+Scrapes Google and/or Bing for LinkedIn profiles, automatically generates emails from the profile names using the specified pattern and performs password sprays in real-time.

-### Aerosol 💦
+## Aerosol 💦

 Scrapes all text from the target website and sends it to [AWS Comprehend](https://aws.amazon.com/comprehend/) for analysis to generate custom wordlists for password spraying.